Troubleshoot an Attendant That Never Shuts Down

 If the problem persists after taking the above steps, notify Transportant at support@transportant.com.
 Mention the steps you have already taken and what you observed, so that we do not waste your time by suggesting things you have already tried.

 As we assist you, you might want to consider unplugging the attendant's power connector when the bus has finished its runs for the day, and plugging it back in the next morning.
-This would be a temporary measure to avoid discharging the bus's battery overnight and perhaps shortening its life.
+This would be a temporary measure to avoid discharging the bus's batteries overnight and perhaps shortening their life.

 For background information on how the attendant interacts with the bus's electrical system, see the Bus Power & Battery Guide.